The Croagh Patrick hike is a tough, 7km linear trail that takes between 3 and 4 hours to complete, depending on pace.

-Nicknamed ‘The Reek’, Croagh Patrick Mountain stands at an impressive 764m (2,507 feet), which makes it the 4th highest mountain in the county.
+Nicknamed ‘The Reek’, Croagh Patrick Mountain stands at an impressive 764m (2,507 feet), which makes it the 4th highest mountain in Mayo.

 So, unlike some of the shorter walks in and around Westport, like the one out to Tourmakeady Waterfall, the Croagh Patrick walk needs a little bit of planning.

-Ireland’s holiest mountain strands at 764m (2,507 feet) in height, making the Reek the 4th highest mountain in County Mayo.
+Ireland’s holiest mountain stands at 764m (2,507 feet) in height, making it the 4th highest mountain in County Mayo.
+The trail is 7km in total from the main car park to the summit and back.

 3. Difficulty